akeeba/releasemaker/README.md

 Optional parameters:

 * `--debug` Enable debug mode (full error reporting)
-* `--silent` Suppress all standard output.
-Error output will still be generated.

 A non-zero exit code indicates a failure.
 Unhandled exceptions always set the exit code to 255.